Physiology of cardiac system

 - Pulmonary arteries to the lungs

-- The right ventricle pumps the blood through the pulmonary arteries to the lungs.
+- The pulmonary arteries carry deoxygenated blood from the heart to the lungs.

 - Lungs oxygenate the blood